Yiddishe-Kop/laravel-commerce/README.md

   "grand_total" => 4262.0
 ]
 ```
+Deleted products will automatically get removed from the cart upon calculating the totals.

 ### Testing
 This package has extensive tests - with the delightful Pest framework.
 To run the tests: